The Dangers Of DVT: Don't Ignore These Signs

 Skin Reddening Or Feeling Of Warmth

-Some patients develop a low-grade fever when they have a DVT; however, having a fever does not definitely mean you have a DVT as a fever can be caused by other factors such as an infection.
+Some people develop a slight fever when they have a DVT; however, having a fever does not definitely mean you have a DVT as a fever can be caused by other factors such as an infection.

-Fever has been associated with an increased risk of complications in people with DVT.
-One study found pulmonary embolism and infection were more common in DVT patients with fever, leading to worse outcomes.
+Fever has been associated with an increased risk of complications in people with a DVT.
+One study found pulmonary embolisms (when a bit of the DVT breaks off and lodges itself in the lungs) or infections more common in DVT patients with fever, leading to worse outcomes.

 Sudden Breathlessness, Coughing Up Blood